jhrrsn/The-Slow-Knife/The-Slow-Knife.md

 By choosing durable, premium cardstock my hope is that the deck should survive a lifetime of play sessions.
 Nothing in the box is consumed or marked as you play, so you should have no problems selling or passing on the game to someone else when you feel you're finished with it.

 REUSABILITY & RECYCLABILITY
-The deck, booklet, box and zines will be printed on uncoated paper, so you should have no problems recycling them.
+The deck, booklet, box and playsets will be printed on uncoated recycled paper, so you should have no problems recycling them.
 You could even compost them, if you like.

 SUSTAINABLE MATERIALS
-The deck, booklet and box are printed with 100% recyclable CE certified papers with premium quality from the best European paper mill.
+The deck, booklet and box will be printed with 100% recyclable CE certified papers with premium quality from the best European paper mill.
-The zines will be printed with non-toxic, soy-based Risograph inks on a mix of recycled and FSC-certified papers.
+The playsets will also be printed on recycled paper.

 ENVIRONMENTALLY-FRIENDLY FACTORIES
-The deck, booklet and box are being printed at a factory that runs 100% on renewable solar energy, and uses non-toxic inks The zines will be printed by a relatively local printer (UK-based) that specialises in Risograph printing, which is one of the most energy-efficient ways to print.
-Riso inks are also soy-based and non-toxic.
+The deck, booklet and box are being printed at a factory that runs 100% on renewable solar energy, and uses non-toxic inks.

 SUSTAINABLE FULFILLMENT & DISTRIBUTION
 My fulfilment partner uses forestry-commissioned packaging, bespoke eco-friendly packaging (plastic free) and recycled plastic for packing goods.
 They are also part-powered by a huge solar installation on the roof of the warehouse.